DIVERSITY AND INCLUSIVITY IN OUR RESEARCH

 FOR INTERESTED PARENTS AND FAMILIES

 We would love to have you and your child participate!
-Duke CHILD Studies welcomes volunteers from infancy through childhood.
+The Laboratory for Development Studies at Harvard welcomes volunteers from infancy through childhood.
 Join our participant database to be contacted when your child becomes eligible for a study.